Wondering how to reheat a calzone? I have you covered!

 So, knowing how to store calzone leftovers is vital.

-You’ll want your calzone to come to room temperature before popping it in the fridge.
+- Let the calzone come to room temperature before popping it in the fridge.

-Once it’s cooled, place your calzone in an air-tight container.
+- Once it’s cooled, place the calzone in an air-tight container.

 Calzones stored in the freezer will last up to two months.

 To reheat it, allow it to thaw in the fridge and heat it using one of the methods above.

 We are sorry that this post was not useful for you!